Jonathan-Al-Saadi/IsletsAnalyzis/README.md

 - **Immune rejection and autoimmunity:** Transplanted islets are targeted by both alloimmune responses and the patient’s underlying type 1 diabetes autoimmunity, requiring lifelong immunosuppression.
 - **Loss of islet mass after transplantation:** A large fraction of islets die shortly after infusion due to ischemia, inflammation, and instant blood-mediated inflammatory reaction (IBMIR).
 - **Limited donor supply:** High-quality human donor pancreases are scarce, and many patients require islets from more than one donor to achieve insulin independence.
 - **Suboptimal engraftment site:** The liver (portal vein) is the standard site but provides poor oxygenation and exposes islets to inflammatory and metabolic stress.
+It is also not representative of the real arterial blood glucose.

 ### Potential solution
+Growing pancreatic islets will allow for selecting cells without specific markers decreasing the need for immunosuppression and increasing the chance of engraftments and the need for donors.
+Using the extroducer will allow for transplantation of these islets directly to the pancreas which will be more physiological and allow for better and real arterial blood glucose control.

+## Methods